smonaco47/book-finder/README.md

 jupyter notebook
 ```

-Run the (Transform google books)[Transform google books.ipynb] notebook to collect all of the scraped information.
+Run the [Transform google books](https://github.com/smonaco47/book-finder/blob/main/Transform%20google%20books.ipynb) notebook to collect all of the scraped information.
 Scraped Amazon & overdrive data is cached to files locally, so you can re-run and it will not re-run the commands.

-Then, run the (Book Analysis)[Book Analysis.ipynb] notebook to analyze the data that was collected.
+Then, run the [Book Analysis](https://github.com/smonaco47/book-finder/blob/main/Book%20Analyis.ipynb) notebook to analyze the data that was collected.